shinyvision/vimfony/README.md

 - Autocomplete Twig functions
 - Autocomplete Twig variables
 - Autocomplete route names and parameters in Twig files and PHP files
+- Support for Composer’s autoload_classmap for more complete autoloading
+- Support for multiple xml files in container_xml_path, for example in [Sulu](https://github.com/sulu/sulu) projects
+- Autocomplete Twig files: works in php, twig and yaml (if the key is equal to ‘template’)
+- `gd` routes
+- Autocomplete translations (only YAML)
+- `gd` translations (only YAML)

 ## Planned features
 These features are not yet implemented but would be useful: